-B. Next week: Dr. Daniel Goepfrich from Theology for Everyone will discuss the covenants and how the church should look at the New Testament covenants.
+B. Next week: Dr. Daniel Goepfrich from Theology for Everyone will discuss the covenants and how the church should look at the New Testament covenant.
 His viewpoint is helpful to know why churches say, "The law was nailed to the cross."
 He debunks and clarifies for us.

-C. The week after: Dr. Baruch Korman of Loveisrael.org gives excellent balance and answers tough questions
+C. The week after, Dr. Baruch Korman of Loveisrael.org gives excellent balance and answers tough questions

 D. The final podcast will be Mary, and I am recapping our way forward and gives us tools from a proper biblical study process.

 So why do this series?
 Some in this Mosaic law-keeping movement are referred to as the: Hebrew Roots Movement (HRM).
 However, law-keeping is also in some legalistic churches as well, usually called performance-based to get God to "move" on their behalf, if we do the "right things in the right way".
 Or we develop traditions and regulations that are not biblical but unique to our group.
 The problem with these views is the subtle shift away from a focus on Christ.
 Our eyes must be on Him as Paul said in 1 Cor 2:2 For I determined to know nothing among you except Jesus Christ, and Him crucified.